-- 2017 Promoted to Dean, (Education) College of Science & Engineering; - 2016 National Science Week Grants involving a citizen Science Project, and a second involving promoting women and STEM; - 2015 Grants involving a project to improve student learning outcomes and a second one to provide ongoing support for the 'Saving Nemo' project; - 2014 Promoted to Associate Professor Biodiversity and Conservation, Awarded SA Early Career STEM Educator of theYear - Tertiary Teaching; - 2007- Awarded numerous OLT Grants, including 2014 a 2013 OLT team teaching extension Grant for \$30,000; - 2012 Assoc.
-Dean (Teaching and Learning) Faculty of Science and Engineering, Flinders University and also Director of First Year School of Biological Sciences; - 2011 Chair, Flinders University College of Distinguished Educators, became a member of the Flinders University Executive member of HERGA and also received an OLT Grant - Transitions in Biology.
+2024 Finalist for a Eureka Prize in the category of Citizen Science Innovation;

+Promoted to Dean, (Education) College of Science & Engineering;

+2016 National Science Week Grants involving a citizen Science Project, and a second involving promoting women and STEM;

+2015 Grants involving a project to improve student learning outcomes and a second one to provide ongoing support for the 'Saving Nemo' project;

+2014 Promoted to Associate Professor Biodiversity and Conservation, Awarded SA Early Career STEM Educator of the Year - Tertiary Teaching;

+2007- Awarded numerous OLT Grants,including

+2014 a 2013 OLT team teaching extension

+Grant for \$30,000;

+2012 Assoc.
+Dean (T&L) Faculty of Science and Engineering, Flinders University and also Director of First Year School of Biological Sciences;

+2011 Chair, Flinders University College of

+Distinguished Educators, became a

+member of the Flinders University

+Executive member of HERGA and also

+received an OLT Grant - Transitions in

+Biology.

-AUSTRALIAN UNIVERSITY TEACHER OF THE YEAR FLINDERS UNIVERSITY linkedin.com/in/karen-burke-da-silva-a6a11155/
+FLINDERS UNIVERSITY